 When force is used against so many millions of people, it is statistically inevitable that not all quickly are subjugated or die painlessly.
 Countless adults and children suffered tremendously before dying, and many were injured, from hideous disfigurements to blindness and paralysis.

 Racists are more likely to overlook or trivialize the crimes against humanity perpetrated by the British royal family because the victims often (but not always) were more heavily pigmented.
-Even today, as supposedly enlightened people pat themselves on the back for overcoming racism, there is a lingering tacit (but obvious and documented) perception that people with more skin pigmentation somehow matter less.
+Even today, as supposedly enlightened people congratulate themselves for overcoming racism, there is a lingering tacit (but obvious and documented) perception that people with more skin pigmentation somehow matter less, even in healthcare (as I documented in references for another article).
 Certainly, they receive less new coverage.
 I tuned into Fox News daily for months before I saw a brief story on a missing person, Phylicia Barnes, a gorgeous black honors student, while I saw countless stories on Holly Bobo, a beautiful white nursing student who was also missing.
 The black community is well aware of this bias (see notes).

 The technique of propaganda known as “Big Lie” was coined by Adolf Hitler and used by Reich Minister of Propaganda Joseph Goebbels, who wrote, “The English follow the principle that when one lies, one should lie big, and stick to it.
 They keep up their lies, even at the risk of looking ridiculous.”